The Classification of Two-Dimensional Extended Topological Field Theories: The Hypotheses of Baez and Dolan

 There are several important conjectures in higher category theory that are explained in \cite{BD95}.
 One of the first of these is well-known in lower dimensions, and concerns the categorification progression: set, category, bicategory, tricategory, \dots.
 These objects can be equipped with additiional structure.
 For example a set can be given the structure of a unital multiplication (so that the set becomes a monoid) or of a unital commutative multiplication (so that the set becomes a commutative monoid).
 Equivalently, a category with a single objects $*$ consists of the following data: \begin{itemize} \item a set $S = \hom(*, *)$, \item an associative multiplication given by composition:

 \item a unit for the multiplication. \end{itemize} This is precisely the data of a monoid.
 Thus a monoid is the ``same thing'' as a category with one object.
-Similarly, the Eckmann-Hilton argument shows that a commutative monoidal is the same thing as a bicategory with one object and one 1-morphism.
+Similarly, the Eckmann-Hilton argument shows that a commutative monoid is the same thing as a bicategory with one object and one 1-morphism.
 At this point the structure stabilizes: A tricategory with one object, one 1-morphism, and one 2-morphism is again the same as a commutative monoid.

 Similarly a monoidal category is the same as a single object bicategory.
 Work of Gordan-Powers-Street \cite{GPS95} shows that a tricategory with one object and one 1-morphism gives data which is essentially equivalent to a braided monoidal category.
-Following Baez and Dolan, we call an $(n+k)$-category with only only on object, one 1-morphism, \dots, and one $k$-morphism a {\em $k$-tuply monoidal $n$-category}.
+Following Baez and Dolan, we call an $(n+k)$-category with only one object, one 1-morphism, \dots, and one $k$-morphism a {\em $k$-tuply monoidal $n$-category}.
 Based on the above well known patterns, and the relationship between higher category theory and homotopy theory (explained in \cite{BD95}), Baez and Dolan conjectured that the notion of $k$-tuply monoidal $n$-category stabilizes when $k = n+2$.
-This can be organized into a table describing the various sorts of $n$-categories one might encounter, see Table \ref{TableStabHypoth}.
+This can be organized into a table describing the various sorts of $n$-categories one might encounter, see Table~\ref{TableStabHypoth}.
+This has been investigated in low dimensions by Cheng and Gurski \cite{MR2342826, MR2839900}.

 There are many variations of the bordism $n$-category.
 For example one may equip the bordism $n$-category with various structures, such as orientations, spin structures, or framings.
 One may also consider bordisms embedded into Euclidian space.
 Based off of low dimensional examples, Baez and Dolan made the following conjecture.